MyBitFoundation/MyBit-Network.tech/README.md

   }
 ```

-Everytime a contract is added or updated the contract state will change, requiring approval from users before they interact with the platform.
+Every time a contract is added or updated the contract state will change, requiring approval from users before they interact with the platform.
 Users can also choose to ignore future state changes.
 This can be done by calling the following function:

 ```javascript
   function setContractStatePreferences(bool _acceptCurrentState, bool _ignoreStateChanges)